Special Educational Needs and Disabilities Report (SEND)

 Our school environment is carefully monitored to ensure access for all.
 We have a range of facilities including a dedicated medical room.
 Our classrooms have carpets, blinds and display boards to improve our auditory environment and lighting, furniture and positioning in class are optimised to improve our visual environment.
 We have a dedicated SEND budget to secure equipment and resources to support specific needs as well as linking to external service providers for specialist advice and equipment.

-There is a dedicated parking in the school car park for disabled visitors and pupils.
+There is dedicated parking in the school car park for disabled visitors and children.

 All areas are accessible to wheelchairs with additional mobile ramps for outdoor learning.
 We make all reasonable adjustments possible to meet the range of special educational needs of our community members.